ahmedmahmoudo/PHP-Assesement/README.md

 # Technical guidelines

-## Relations between Models
+## 1. Relations between Models

 -   There should be an endpoints for CRUD operations for Merchants
 -   There should be endpoints for CRUD operations for Stores
 -   There should be endpoints for CRUD operations for Products
--   A merchants can create one/many stories and one/many products
+-   A merchants can create one/many stores and one/many products
 -   A product only belongs to one Merchant
 -   A product belonging to a merchant can only belong to that merchant stores
 -   A product can belong to one/many stores with different prices

-## Requirements
+## 2. Requirements

 -   Each Model should have it's own controller (see App/Models/Example.php)
 -   All restrictions are handled on the controller side (See App/Http/Controllers/ExampleController.php)